eitansuez/istio-troubleshoot/docs/sidecar-injection.md

 # Sidecar Injection

+## Objective

+To explore troubleshooting issues relating to sidecar injection in Istio.

+## Introduction
-The Istio documentation contains [a guide on sidecar injection](https://istio.io/latest/docs/setup/additional-setup/sidecar-injection/) that explains both:

-- the mechanism for configuring sidecar injection, and
-- the ways in which sidecar injection can be controlled.
+The Istio documentation contains [a guide on sidecar injection](https://istio.io/latest/docs/setup/additional-setup/sidecar-injection/) that explains the mechanism for configuring sidecar injection, and ways in which sidecar injection can be controlled.

-## Main lesson
+### Main lesson

 The most important thing to understand about sidecar injection is that **it occurs at pod creation time**.